jai2dev/mlAWSdeployFlaskApp/README.md

 1. Problem Statement: predict loan eligibility for an applicant based on their information
 2. template folder contains the UI page
 3. model.pk is model binary
-4. model details are their in the jupyter notebook
+4. model details are there in the jupyter notebook